Charger Missing AC Generac: Causes & Solutions

 If you own a multimeter and feel comfortable checking battery terminals (with the generator OFF and in AUTO mode):

-• 12.4V or higher: Battery is adequately charged.
+• 12.6V or higher: Battery is fully charged.
 The charger may have been working before the warning appeared.

-• Below 12.0V: Battery is significantly depleted.
+• Below 12.0V: Battery is seriously discharged.
 The generator may not start.
-Consider a battery replacement or external charger.

-While the generator is running: Battery voltage should read above 13V DC, which indicates the charger is actively charging.
-If it stays at 12V or below while running, the charger circuit has a problem.
+While the generator is running: Battery voltage should read above the resting voltage, indicating the charger is actively charging.
+Generac’s integrated smart charger output varies roughly 12.2 to 16.0 VDC depending on temperature and controller (max 5A).
+If voltage stays at or below the resting battery voltage while the generator is running, the charger circuit has a problem.

 • If the warning clears and stays clear, it was likely outage-related